 Take a Survey

-Learn more about well-being, belonging, and engagement in your school with a Challenge Success survey backed by the Stanford Graduate School of Education.
+Learn more about well-being, belonging, and engagement in your K-12 school with a Challenge Success survey backed by the Stanford Graduate School of Education.

 THE PURPOSE

-Schools use our surveys as a way to build awareness and buy-in across multiple community groups on topics such as stress, wellness, connection, and engagement.
+Schools also use our surveys as a way to build awareness and buy-in across multiple community groups on topics such as stress, wellness, connection, and engagement.
 Our research team works with school leaders to interpret and contextualize the data and help identify actionable solutions.

-Our survey protocols and procedures were developed by Stanford researchers and are overseen by Stanford’s Administrative Panels for the Protection of Human Subjects.
+As an affiliate of the Stanford Graduate School of Education, The Challenge Success-Stanford Survey of School Experiences protocols and procedures were developed by Stanford researchers and are overseen by Stanford’s Administrative Panels for the Protection of Human Subjects.
 Challenge Success is committed to the highest ethical standards and conducts research with expertise and integrity which allows schools to trust our data as they use it to transform the student experience.

 HOW SCHOOLS BENEFIT